-Professor De Gifis, an expert in Islamic intellectual culture, specializes in interpretation of Islam's foundational scripture, the Qur’an.
-Her research focuses on questions related to how Muslims interpret the Qur'an in the contexts of "real-world" decision-making, with an approach that lies at the interface between study of the Qur’an as rhetoric and study of the Qur’an in rhetoric.
-Her book, Shaping a Qurʾānic Worldview, is the first sustained examination of references to the Qur’an in the politics of the Caliphate in light of classical Arabic rhetorical theories, stimulating broader considerations of the practical impact of Qur’anic themes on political ideology.
-With a sustained interest in the practical dimensions of religious thought, her recent work also explores the intersections of religion and health care.
+Professor De Gifis, an expert in Islamic intellectual culture, specializes in interpretation of Islam's foundational scripture, the Qur’an, with a research program focused on questions related to how Muslims interpret the Qur'an in "real-world" situations.
+Her book, Shaping a Qurʾānic Worldview, is the first sustained examination of references to the Qur’an in the politics of the Caliphate in light of classical Arabic rhetorical theories, stimulating broader considerations of the practical impact of scriptural themes in political discourse.
+With a sustained interest in the practical dimensions of religious thought, her recent work explores the intersections of religion and health care.

 Professor De Gifis serves on the Publications and Research Committee of the International Qur’anic Studies Association (IQSA) and is Head Editor of the peer-reviewed Journal of the International Qur'anic Studies Association (JIQSA).